Documentation: Map of Science

 What is this tool?

 ETO's Map of Science collects and organizes the world’s research literature, revealing trends at the cutting edge of science and technology.
-The Map organizes hundreds of millions of articles from around the world into over 100,000 clusters, or groups of articles that cite each other often - typically because they share other things in common, such as topic or language.
+The Map organizes hundreds of millions of scientific publications from around the world into nearly 92,000 clusters based on their citations and text similarity.
 (Learn more about research clusters.)
-The Map also includes data about each cluster’s growth over time and about the key topics, countries, authors, and funders of the articles within the cluster.
+The Map includes data about each cluster’s key subjects, authors, and publications as well as growth over time and other indicators.

 What can I use it for?